kizito9898/IT-Documentation/Level-RMM/Level-Overview.md

 ![Screenshot](images/screenshot741.jpg)
 - You can easily tap on the on the Devices → All devices → click on the devices → Remote Connection gets initiated.

 - I Remoted into every device.
+(Windows 10, Windows 11, Server 2022, Ubuntu)

 - Ubuntu → Remote Control Support is in the works but the terminal works really fine.
 ![Screenshot](images/screenshot747.jpg)